IncoTerms

 Cost and Freight (CFR)

 The seller must pay the costs and freight to bring the goods to the overseas port of destination.
-The buyer pays costs and takes risk from then on.
+The buyer pays costs and takes risks from then on.

 Cost, Insurance and Freight (CIF)